angular/angular/aio/aio-builds-setup/docs/image-config--environment-variables.md

 Each variable has a `TEST_` prefixed counterpart, which is used for testing purposes.
 In most cases you don't need to specify values for those.

+- `AIO_ARTIFACT_PATH`:
+  The path used to identify the AIO build artifact on the CircleCI servers.
+This should be equal to the path given in the `.circleci/config.yml` file for the `aio_preview->steps->store_artifacts->destination` key.

 - `AIO_BUILDS_DIR`:
-  The directory (inside the container) where the uploaded build artifacts are kept.
+  The directory (inside the container) where the hosted build artifacts are kept.

 - `AIO_DOMAIN_NAME`:
   The domain name of the server.

 - `AIO_GITHUB_ORGANIZATION`:
-  The GitHub organization whose teams are whitelisted for accepting uploads.
+  The GitHub organization whose teams are whitelisted for accepting build artifacts.
   See also `AIO_GITHUB_TEAM_SLUGS`.

+- `AIO_GITHUB_REPO`:
+  The Github repository for which PRs will be hosted.

 - `AIO_GITHUB_TEAM_SLUGS`:
-  A comma-separated list of teams, whose authors are allowed to upload PRs.
+  A comma-separated list of teams, whose authors are allowed to preview PRs.
   See also `AIO_GITHUB_ORGANIZATION`.

 - `AIO_NGINX_HOSTNAME`: